Lyft prices IPO at top of range

 Next in the pipeline is Pinterest, which dropped its S-1 last week and revealed a path to profitability that is sure to garner support from Wall Street investors.
 The visual search engine will trade on the NYSE under the symbol “PINS.”
 It posted revenue of $755.9 million last year, up from $472.8 million in 2017.
 The company’s net loss, meanwhile, shrank to $62.9 million last year from $130 million in 2017.

-Other notable companies planning 2019 stock offerings include Slack, Zoom — a rare, profitable pre-IPO unicorn — and potentially, Airbnb.
+Other notable companies planning 2019 stock offerings include Slack, Zoom — a rare, profitable pre-IPO unicorn — and, potentially, Airbnb.

 Updating.